Distracted driving is involved in 6 of 10 crashes that seriously injure teenagers.

 For teens in particular, having other passengers in the car is a major distraction.
 That’s why it’s a good idea to tell your teenage driver how many passengers they’re allowed to have in the vehicle, and under what circumstances.

-Michigan’s current texting and driving law has been criticized as being too soft, especially because offenders do not get points on their driver’s license.
+Michigan’s current texting and driving law has been criticized by some as being too soft, especially because offenders do not get points on their driver’s license.

-That’s why some state legislators are pushing for a new law that’s similar to the one already in place for teen drivers — that is, no holding or using any portable electronic devices, including cell phones, for ALL Michigan drivers.
+That’s why some state legislators have been pushing for a new law that’s similar to the one already in place for teen drivers — that is, no holding or using any portable electronic devices, including cell phones, for ALL Michigan drivers.
+Some measures have suggested that more severe penalties need to be imposed, including driver’s license points.

-At this time, nothing has been formally introduced in the Michigan Legislature.
-The Sinas Dramis Law Firm will be keeping an eye on the proposal, so be sure to check back here for updates.
+The Sinas Dramis Law Firm will be keeping an eye on the texting-while-driving legislative efforts, so be sure to check back here for updates.